cascadiajs/cascadiajs-2022/src/views/content/travel.md

 ### Hacker Train from Seattle, WA

-In conjunction with our plan to charter shuttle buses, we highly recommend folks traveling down from Seattle consider taking the Amtrak Cascades train.
+In conjunction with our plan to charter shuttle buses, we highly recommend folks traveling down from Seattle consider taking the train.
 It's a truly beautiful trip, the trains have Wi-Fi, and you can get up and move around during the journey.

+We recommend the following trains:

+- Aug 30 // 11 Coast Starlight train - departs Seattle, WA at 9:50am, arrives Portland, OR at 1:50pm
+- Sep 02 // 14 Coast Starlight train - depart Portland, OR at 3:56pm, arrives Seattle, WA at 7:51pm

-We recommend the 11 Coast Starlight train, it departs Seattle, WA at 9:50am, arrives Portland, OR at 1:50pm.
-If you end up purchasing a ticket on this train, don't forget to fill-out [this form](https://airtable.com/shrEUDtosdLy7IenQ) so we know you'd like a seat on a shuttle bus.
+If you end up purchasing tickets on these trains, don't forget to fill-out [this form](https://airtable.com/shrEUDtosdLy7IenQ) so we know you'd like a seat on a shuttle bus.

 ### Car Pools